tanyaradzwa20/MarkDown2/index.md

 ***

-6. **Create an achor tag with italicized title of your social media platforms.
+**6. Create an achor tag with italicized title of your social media platforms.
 The text should be  The code to insert links is below.**

 `*<a href="https://tanyaradzwa20.github.io/MarkDown2/#myself" title="Facebook">*
 an example</a>`